 - A health-care clearinghouse; or

 - A health-care provider who transmits any health information in electronic form in connection with a transaction covered by 45 C.F.R.
-Chapter A, Subchapter C.
+Subtitle A, Subchapter C.

 45 C.F.R.
 160.103